vimanasystems/ZeroTrustBSD/MICROSEGMENTATION.md

 - Core Microsegmentation
 - VXLAN-based Overlay Networks
 - Multi-Tenant Segmentation with VMM + Jails
-- Secure Internet Edge with DynFi & RCDevs
+- Secure Internet Edge with Central Manager & IAM integration

+## Abstract

+Microsegmentation within ZeroTrustBSD is not merely a network practice—it is a philosophical stance embedded into the operating system's very fabric.
+Leveraging the secure-by-default design of OpenBSD, **ZeroTrustBSD** enforces granular control over east-west traffic, policy-governed enclaving, and privilege-separated service architecture.

+This document deconstructs the rationale, the topology, and the policy enforcement model behind ZeroTrustBSD’s microsegmentation framework—demonstrating how the operating system operates.

 ## 🧱 What Is Microsegmentation?

 Microsegmentation is a security technique that divides a network into fine-grained, isolated zones, allowing strict access controls and limiting lateral movement of threats.
-In **ZeroTrustBSD**, microsegmentation is enforced at the kernel and virtualization layers using **OpenBSD VMM**, **jails**, **pf(4)**, and RBAC policies.
+In **ZeroTrustBSD**, microsegmentation is enforced at the kernel and virtualization layers using **OpenBSD VMM**, **jails**, **pf(4)**, and Role Based Access Control (RBAC) policies.

+In most traditional infrastructures, the network is a promise: a flat, shared medium where workloads coexist and trust is implied.
+In ZeroTrustBSD, the network is a contract: each packet is interrogated, every interface is isolated by default, and lateral movement is forbidden unless proven and permitted.

+**This is not merely hardening.
+It is judgment rendered in code.**

+---

+## Observability, Threat Containment, and Assurance

+Observability is not a passive mirror.
+It is the light through which segmentation becomes assurance.

+ZeroTrustBSD couples its microsegmentation with:

+- eBPF probes attached to VXLAN and MPLS ingress events
+- YARA-based rule triggers tied to suspicious syslog behaviors
+- Journald-bound telemetry that feeds both on-host and off-host SIEM integrations

+If a breach is attempted—or simulated—the system knows where, when, and which boundary was tested.

+This transforms ZeroTrustBSD from a configuration to a choreography.
+Every packet dances with intent.

 ---